Search Railroad Sites For:

 The Trash Train then passed the rear of our train.

-Once the Trash Train had cleared the switch to head east, we backed slowly back passed the switch.
+Once the trash train had cleared the switch to head east, we backed slowly past the switch.

-Our train started up the grade and at the junction of the line that goes south it stopped and unloaded us for another set of runbys.
+Our train started up the grade and at the junction of the line that goes south, it stopped and unloaded us for another set of Photo Runbys.

-Runby 3 with our Passenger Train on this new connection that the Ohio Central built by the railroad in late 2005.
+Photo Runby 3 was with our passenger train on this new connection that the Ohio Central built in late 2005.

-Runby 4 with the Photo Freight.
+Photo Runby 4 was with the Photo Freight.
 Once this runby was over, the Photo Freight then backed down and headed home to Morgan Run.
-Our train backed up to pick us up before we headed up the Apex Line getting some very rare mileage.
+Our train reversed to pick us up before we continued on the Apex Line getting some very rare mileage.

 Heading north through the forest.